dh-tech/dh-tech.github.io/content/blog/2025-05-23-hugo-bibliography.md

 Hugo-Bibliography is an open source project.
 Contributions are encouraged and welcome.
 If you would like to contribute, please raise issues or open pull request in the [Hugo-Bibliography GitHub repository](https://github.com/dh-tech/Hugo-bibliography).

 Hugo-Bibliography is currently being used on the DHTech website on the publications page.
-For more details, check out Hugo-bibliography's [github repo](https://github.com/dh-tech/Hugo-bibliography)
+For more details, check out Hugo-bibliography's [GitHub repository](https://github.com/dh-tech/Hugo-bibliography).